fivsevn/fivsevn-assets/README.md

 }
 ```

 This means the automation is not simply inserting raw HTML.
-It is creating content in the same block format that WordPress / Gutenberg expects.
+It is creating image, paragraph, and embed content in the same block format that WordPress / Gutenberg expects.

 This is important because:

 * Image size and layout are easier to control when the image is a WordPress image block.
+* `post/stream/` text remains editable as native WordPress paragraph blocks.
 * YouTube videos render more reliably as native YouTube embed blocks than as manually written HTML embeds.
 * Later edits should be made in the WordPress block editor / Gutenberg editor, so the generated block structure is preserved.
 * Manually rewriting the generated markup as plain HTML may break the expected block structure or make later visual editing less predictable.